pjungwir/db_leftovers/README.md

 ### index(table\_name, columns, [opts])

 This ensures that you have an index on the given table and column(s).
-The `columns` parameter can be either a string/symbol or a list of strings/symbols.
+The `columns` parameter can be either a symbol or a list of strings/symbols.
+(If you pass a single string for the `columns` parameter, it will be treated as the expression for a functional index rather than a column name.)
 Opts is a hash with the following possible keys:

 * `:name` The name of the index.
 Defaults to `index_`*table\_name*`_on_`*column\_names*, like the `add_index` method from Rails migrations.